networktocode/jdiff/README.md

 ### Operator

-Operator is a check which includes an array of different evaluation logic.
-Here a summary of the available options:
+`operator` is a check which includes several different options of evaluation logic.
+The `operator` check introduces more flexibility in creating checks and like the other checks, they are defined and evaluated one at a time.
+Here a summary of the available `operator` options:

-| Przemek: What does it mean "array of different evaluation logic"?
-Can I ask for multiple checks to be performed at the same time?
-How do I define logic that should be used in the check?

 | Przemek: The below is not very readable?
 Indented sections are rendered as code blocks.
 I would suggest naming these groups "categories" or "groups" and explaing that each of the names is the name of the check that needs to be passed as the argument.